John L. Esposito

 Nazir Harb Michel, Ph.D.

 Nazir Harb Michel holds a Master’s in Public Affairs from Princeton University and a Master’s in Arab Studies from Georgetown University.
 He completed a Ph.D. in Georgetown University’s Department of Arabic & Islamic Studies.
 Nazir initiated, organized and led the ‘Islamic Literacy at the Woodrow Wilson School Lecture Series’, which trained future policy makers and analysts to detect and counteract Islamophobia in legislation.
 Since beginning at Georgetown, Nazir has published several articles and book chapters on Muslims in the West and international Islamophobia.

-Jordan Denari Duffner received a bachelor’s degree in 2013 from Georgetown University’s School of Foreign Service, where she studied Muslim-Christian relations and media portrayals of Islam.
+Jordan Denari Duffner received a bachelor’s degree from Georgetown University’s School of Foreign Service, where she studied Muslim-Christian relations and media portrayals of Islam.
 A recipient of a State Department Fulbright U.S. Student award, she conducted research on the impact of Christian satellite television on Muslim-Christian coexistence in Amman, Jordan from 2013 to 2014.
-Jordan has published widely on Islamophobia, with articles appearing in Time, National Catholic Reporter, America, Sojourners, and Commonweal, among other outlets.
+Jordan has published widely on Islamophobia, with articles appearing in Time, America, National Catholic Reporter, Sojourners, and Commonweal, among other outlets.
 She is the author of a forthcoming book on Muslim-Christian dialogue for Liturgical Press.

 Kristin Garrity Şekerci